 Images Sourced From facebook.com/VisitYarraValleyandDandenongRanges/

-There are 80 wineries in the Yarra Valley, smeared across 9900 acres, each with their own story to tell.
+There are 80 Yarra Valley wineries that construct the region, smeared across 9900 acres, each with their own story to tell.
 The appreciation for the rich history runs deep and most winemakers would be happy to tell you about the humble begins of the region’s past.
-The Yarra Valley wine region can receive high traffic flowing in from Melbourne especially in peak season, which is where Yarra Valley wine tours come in handy; they cater to making every individual’s wine tasting experience special.
+The Yarra Valley wine region receive high traffic flowing in from Melbourne especially in peak season, which is where Yarra Valley wine tours come in handy; they cater to making every individual’s wine tasting experience special.

-The Yarra Valley is a cool-climate region due to its elevation of altitude and coastal position bordering Port Phillip Bay.
-The cool-climate is perfect for wineries, vineyards and more specifically, growing Pinot noir which takes 29 % of its production and Chardonnay which is 25 % of the total production.
+The Yarra Valley is a cool-climate region due to its elevated altitude and coastal position bordering Port Phillip Bay and Mornington Peninsular.
+The cool-climate is perfect for Yarra Valley wineries, vineyards and more specifically, plantings of Pinot noir which takes 29 % of its production and Chardonnay which is 25 % of the total production.

 The region has been producing wine for over 170 years, with the first wine being made in 1845.
 The first grapes planted in Victoria were in the Yarra Valley in 1838, making it the oldest wine region in Victoria.